Historic buildings to visit in the British Isles

 Beamish Open Air Museum, Beamish, County Durham, DH9 0RG

 Beamish has rescued and re-built historic buildings from the north of England on a 300-acre site that already contained Pockerley Manor House, Home Farm and the Drift Mine.
 All the buildings are displayed as they would have been either c.1825 or c.1913.
-A highlight is the recreation of a typical market town street of the early 1900s, complete with trams.
+A highlight is the recreation of a typical market town cobbled street of the early 1900s, complete with shops and trams.

 The Black Country Living Museum, Tipton Road, Dudley, West Midlands, DY1 4SQ